monalvrz/Obstetric_Violence_Analysis/README.md

 - As it creates several trees to integrate their outputs, it uses a lot of resources and computational power.
 - As it integrates numerous decision trees to decide the class, training takes a lot of time.
 - It also suffers from interpretability issues and is unable to establish the relative importance of each variable because of the ensemble of decision trees.

+## Dashboard

+If you want to access the dashboard of the final project you can review it [here](https://public.tableau.com/app/profile/cristina.gonzalez.zorrilla/viz/FinalProjectObstetricViolence/Dashboard1?publish=yes).